Chapter 3: How to get various things to work

 typeset param=`echo foo bar`

-in ksh will create a parameter with value foo bar, but in zsh will create a parameter param with value foo and a parameter bar whose value is empty.
+zsh used to create a parameter param with value foo and a parameter bar whose value was empty.
 Contrast this with a normal assignment (no typeset or other command in front), which never causes a word split unless you have GLOB_ASSIGN set.
-From zsh version 4.0.2 the option KSH_TYPESET, set automatically in compatibility mode, fixes this problem.
-Note that in bash this behaviour occurs with all arguments that look like assignments, whatever the command name; to get this behaviour in zsh you have to set the option MAGIC_EQUAL_SUBST.

 3.2: In which startup file do I put...?